Trigger-prog/Triggas-Project/README.txt

 Wazzup, to whoever is reading this.
-(HI SIR AARON!!!)

 So, I decided just to go solo, since I know I would have a hard time doing it my groupmates.